Other Backward Class: Mandal Commission

-These recommendations in total are applicable to all recruitment to public sector undertakings, both under the central and state governments as well as to nationalised banks.
-All private sector undertakings which have received financial assistance from the government in one form or other should also be obliged to recruit personnel on the aforesaid basis.
+These recommendations in total apply to all recruitment to public sector undertakings, both under the central and state governments as well as to nationalised banks.
+All private sector undertakings that have received financial assistance from the government in one form or another should also be obliged to recruit personnel on the aforesaid basis.
 All universities and affiliated colleges should also be covered by the above scheme of reservation.
-Although education is considered an important factor to bring a desired social change, "educational reform" was not within the terms of reference of this commission.
+Although education is considered an important factor in bringing a desired social change, "educational reform" was not within the terms of reference of this commission.
 To promote literacy the following measures were suggested: